avikalpg/typing-analyst/macos/README.md

 # Typing Analyst

-This README file provides an overview of Typing Analyst MacOS application, including installation instructions, usage notes, and contribution guidelines.
+A MacOS application for analyzing your typing speed, accuracy, and other key metrics.

-##  Project Description
+## About

-Typing Analyst is a MacOS desktop application for typing utilities.
-Its features include measuring *typing speed*, *typing accuracy*, etc., independent of where you are typing.
+Typing Analyst helps you track your typing performance by providing real-time statistics and visualizations.
+It captures your keystrokes for this analysis independent of where you are typing.

+Usually, people only measure their typing speed by using standalone applications that give an example text to write.
+Because this does not emulate how people type in real-life, the output number is often misguiding and not actionable.
+Typing Analyst measures your typing speed when you naturally type:

+- Writing prompts on AI chat interfaces
+- Making edits in documents or code
+- Sending messages on IM, WhatsApp, Emails etc.

+It's designed as a productivity tool for anyone who wants to improve their interaction with computers.
+Typing Analyst is especially useful for typing enthusiasts, freelance writers, coders, and typing trainers/educators.

 ### Features

-List the key features of your application.
+*   Real-time WPM (Words Per Minute), CPM (Characters Per Minute), and Accuracy tracking.
+*   Visual graphs of your typing performance over time.
+*   Status bar display of key metrics.
+*   Preferences to customize data collection and display.

 ## Getting Started

 ### System Requirements
-- List the minimum macOS version required to run the application.
+- Minimum macOS version required to run the application: MacOS Ventura (13.0)
-- Mention any other hardware or software dependencies (if applicable).

-### Installation
+### Installation (Important - Read Before Opening)

-1. Download the Application: You can download the pre-built application from [link to download location, if applicable].
-1. Double-click the `.app` file: This will copy the application to your Applications folder and launch it.
+This app is currently *not notarized* by Apple.
+Notarization is a process by which Apple checks your app for malicious content and other issues.
+This means you will likely see a security warning (Gatekeeper) when you first try to open it.

+This is because I'm an independent developer starting out and haven't yet enrolled in the Apple Developer Program (which is required for notarization, and is quite costly).

+To open the app:

+1. Right-click (or Control-click) on the app icon.
+2. Select "Open" from the context menu.
+3. You'll see a dialog box.
+Click "Open" again to confirm.

+I plan to notarize the app in the future if there's sufficient interest.

 ###  Permissions (Important)